-If you’re on the search for a professional resume writer or resume writing service, you’ve probably encountered a “best resume writers” list or “top resume writers list” along the way.
-Perhaps you’ve read through the list, scrolled through the named best resume writers or top resume writers, and jotted down whose website to click through and ultimately hire.
+If you’re on the search for a professional resume writer or executive resume writing service, you’ve probably encountered a “best resume writers” list, “top resume writers” list, or “best executive resume writing services” list along the way.
+Perhaps you’ve read through the list, scrolled through the named resume writers, and jotted down whose website to click through and ultimately hire.

-I’ve authored a number of articles on how to research and review resume writing services, and I’ve touched on the “best” and “top” lists because I’ve been placed on a number of them through the years.
-Important to note: I’ve never paid to be on a top 10 list or paid for an award.
+I’ve authored a number of articles over the years on how to research and review resume writing services, and I’ve touched on the “best” and “top” lists because I’ve been placed on a number of them.
 Placement on these lists and any awards I’ve received have been a result of my stature in the resume writing industry and commitment to the craft of resume writing — which I always note takes years of training to become an expert in.

-Here are two examples of lists I’ve been put on: 10 Resume Experts We Love from Recruiter.com.
-In the article, you will notice I’m ranked in the #1 slot, but you will also observe it’s from a third-party publication which is not using affiliate relationships to promote the list.
-I also link to it on my website homepage.
-I’ve also been listed as a Recommended Professional Resume Writer for IT executives by Heller Search Group.
+There are different types of “best” or “top” lists out there, and it’s important to recognize when it’s legitimate or pure puffery.
+An example of a best resume writers list I’ve been put on is 10 Resume Experts We Love from Recruiter.com.
+In the article, you will notice I’m ranked in the #1 slot, but you will also observe it’s from a third-party publication which is not using affiliate relationships (financial incentives) to promote the list.
+Another example of a best executive resume writing services list I’ve been on is the Recommended Professional Resume Writer for IT executives by Heller Search Group.
 As the article explains, I’m on the list because former IT executive clients submitted my name to the list.
+That means it was based on research conducted and vetted by actual users of my services.
+I was also recently placed on the 8 Best Executive Resume Writing Services of 2020 from Balance Careers due to my credentials and time spent 1:1 with each client.
+Balance Careers puts out a lot of job search advice, but what you will notice from these three lists is that these are not written by resume competitors who are using the article to advertise their own resume writing services.

 Are Best Resume Writers Lists Legal?

-When it comes to best resume writers lists, let me say this loud and clear having pursued this issue through the legal channels: best resume writer lists or top resume writer lists are permissible forms of advertising because, by law, you cannot enjoin free speech.
+When it comes to best resume writers lists, let me say this loud and clear having pursued this issue through the legal channels: best resume writer lists, best executive resume writing services lists, or top resume writer lists are permissible forms of advertising because, by law, you cannot enjoin free speech.

-There is no way to preclude them or shut them down as long as they comply with fair advertising practices according to the Federal Trade Commission (FTC).
+There is no way to preclude them or shut these lists down as long as they comply with fair advertising practices according to the Federal Trade Commission (FTC).
 The FTC is clear on advertising disclosures.
 Here is the link to the FTC’s stance on advertisement endorsements.

-Top and best lists exist in every industry — it’s done with beauty products, computers, etc. Example: last weeked, my Dell laptop gave me the blue screen of death.
+“Top” and “best” lists exist in every industry — it’s done with beauty products, computers, etc. Example: last weekend, my Dell laptop gave me the blue screen of death.
 I hopped onto Google and searched for “best laptop for 2020.”
 Here is what popped up:

 Note what it says at the top of the article: “PCMag editors select and review products independently.
 We may earn affiliate commissions from buying links, which help support our testing.”